On Compact Quasi-Einstein Metrics of Constant Scalar Curvature: The Canonical Variation

 \begin{defn} Let $\pi:(M, g) \to B$ be a Riemannian submersion.
 The \textbf{canonical variation of g with respect to $\pi$}, denoted by $g_t$ is defined as follows for $t>0$: \begin{enumerate} \item[(a)] $g_t(u, v) = g(u, v)$ for $u,v \in \mathcal{H}$. \item[(b)] $g_t(y, v) = 0$ for $u \in \mathcal{H}$ and $y \in \mathcal{V}$. \item[(c)] $g_t(y, z) = tg(y,z)$ for $y,z \in \mathcal{V}$. \end{enumerate} Observe that when $t=1$, $g_t = g$. \end{defn}

 \begin{ex} Let $\pi: S^3 \to S^2$ be the Hopf fibration, where we equip $S^3$ with the standard round metric, which we call $g$.
 The canonical variation of $\pi$, $(M,g_t)$, are known as \textbf{Berger Spheres}.
 These metrics define a one parameter family of left-invariant homogeneous metrics on $S^3$ (equivalently $SU(2)$).
-More generally, the Hopf fibration can be generalized as $S^{2n+1}$ fibers over $\mathbb{C}P^n$, where the standard fibration is the $n=1$ case, so we can generalize to a map $\pi: S^{2n+1} \to \mathbb{C}P^n$. \end{ex}
+More generally, the Hopf fibration can be generalized as $S^{2n+1}$ fibers over $\mathbb{C}P^n$, where the standard fibration is the $n=1$ case, so we can generalize to a map $\pi: S^{2n+1} \to \mathbb{C}P^n$.
+In Example 3.5 of \cite{Ghosh19}, Ghosh shows that a $D$-homotheity of $S^{2n+1}$ here is $\eta$-Einstein and admits a quasi-Einstein metric. \end{ex}

 In general, one can describe the Ricci curvatures $\mathrm{Ric}_t$ in terms of the tensor $A$ associated to the submersion $\pi$ and the Ricci curvature on the base.
 We state these formulae below, which follows from Proposition 9.70 of \cite{Besse87} by simply taking the fibers of $\pi$ to be $S^1$.